zhiihan/graph-state/README.md

 ## Installation

-To run, use:
+To install with pip, use:

-1. `pip install -r requirements.txt`
+`pip install -r requirements.txt`

+To install with conda, make an empty conda environment, and then run:

+`conda install --file requirements.txt`

+After installation, run

-2. `python grid3dfigure.py`
+`python grid3dfigure.py`

 ### Graph State